Crowns and Bridges Near You

-A dental crown also referred to as a “cap” is a covering that is placed over a tooth that is damaged, decayed or misshapen.
+A dental crown also referred to as a “cap” is a covering that is placed over a tooth that is damaged, decayed, or misshapen.
 A crown completely encloses a tooth above the gum line, unlike a dental veneer which only conceals the front surface of a tooth and requires the support of natural tooth structure.
 For this reason, a crown would be the preferred option if there is a substantial amount of tooth structure missing above the gum line.
+If you are looking for dental crowns near you and/or dental bridges near you, we offer dental bridges in Red Deer and dental crowns in Red Deer.

 When a crown is placed over a damaged tooth, it restores its strength and function.
 Today, crowns that are constructed from high-tech porcelains are nearly indistinguishable from natural teeth.
 They can even be created to improve the original appearance of a tooth.